-An important consideration for all of the approaches described below is that EU Member States must ensure that their hunting seasons are not extended into the stages of reproduction and rearing or return to rearing grounds (per Article 7(4) of the Birds Directive).
-Derogations from Article 7 can be granted in the absence of other satisfactory solutions for some specific reasons (e.g. in the interest of air safety or to prevent serious damage to agriculture), but such population control is not part of hunting and should remain out of the scope of the hunting regulation.
+An important consideration for all of the approaches described below is that EU Member States must ensure that their hunting seasons are not extended into the stages of reproduction and rearing or return to rearing grounds, unless the Birds Directive's conditions for derogation are satisfied (Birds Directive Articles 7 and 9).
 Other range states must ensure that hunting does not occur during these periods if it would have an unfavourable impact on a population's conservation status (AEWA, Annex 3, Action Plan para.
 2.1.2.a).